sanity-io/next-sanity/packages/next-sanity/README.md

 The Live Content API can be used to receive real time updates in your application when viewing both draft content in contexts like Presentation tool, and published content in your user-facing production application.

-~~With the `defineLive` function you can fetch content, and have it automatically revalidated and refreshed.~~

 ## Setup
 ### 1. Configure `defineLive`